-Q&A with New Jersey Grand-Am winners An interview with:
+Q&A with New Jersey Grand-Am winners

 THE MODERATOR: Good afternoon, everyone.
 Welcome to this week's NASCAR Grand-Am teleconference in advance of the May 17th, Verizon Festival of Speed at Mazda Raceway, Laguna Seca in Monterey, California.
 Joining us today from Krohn Racing are Nic Jonsson and Ricardo Zonta, drivers of the No. 76 Krohn Racing Ford-Lola in the Grand-Am Rolex Sports Car Series presented by Crown Royal.